kubernetes-sigs/kueue/keps/1714-fair-sharing/README.md

-Introduce a concept of fair share as the amount of resources lent to a CQ, on top of the given nominal quota, that doesn't justify "complains" against any other similar CQ about excesive extra resources that CQ was given.
+Introduce a concept of fair share as the amount of resources lent to a CQ, on top of the given nominal quota, that doesn't justify "complains" against any other similar CQ about excessive extra resources that CQ was given.
 Basically the sharing of unused resources is fair, if no CQ can say it is grossly unfair.

 Introduce a global fair sharing mechanism that is based on preemptions.
 As long